Why Do You Want Your Pet to Have an Eye Exam?

 Animals suffer from eye problems that are similar to those which affect people.
 These problems include cataracts, glaucoma, tumors of the eye, eyelid defects, inflammation of the eye, dry eye, retinal disease, corneal ulcers and many others.
 A comprehensive eye exam will determine if your pet has one of these conditions.
 Just like you should get your eyes checked yearly, pets should see their ophthalmologist once a year too.

-What other tests may be included in an eye exam?
+What other diagnostic tests may be performed during an eye exam?

 Tonometry: This test will check the pressure in your pets eyes and is used to diagnose glaucoma.